 Example: let’s say tuition is $8,000 per semester.
 The school calculates that a typical student’s total expenses (including tuition) are $15,000 per semester.
 A full-ride scholarship would cover the full $15,000 per semester.
 A full-tuition scholarship would cover the $8,000 per semester tuition charges.
 A grant may cover $3,000 to help with tuition.

-If your scholarships, grants, personal contributions, and family contributions don’t cover the full cost of attending college, you may be offered a part-time work-study position.
+If your scholarships, grants, personal contributions, and family contributions don’t cover the full cost of attending college, you may turn to a part-time work-study position.
 This means you would be working a job — often, but not always, on campus — and earning money to help cover your expenses while you are in college.

-These positions are generally intended to give you extra funds to cover day-to-day living expenses; they aren’t typically used to cover tuition, for example.
+These positions give you extra funds to cover day-to-day living expenses; they aren’t typically used to cover tuition, for example.
 While you have the option of taking a job that isn’t work-study, doing so may affect your other financial aid, depending on how much you earn.
 This isn’t the case with work-study jobs.

 Furthermore, traditional employers aren’t required to take your class schedule into account, but work-study employers are.
 This could potentially spare you a lot of scheduling headaches and hassle.